 Make Sure Your Pet’s Bandages Stay Dry

-It's imperative that you make sure the bandages stay dry at all times to help your pet’s surgical site heal quickly.
+You must make sure the bandages stay dry at all times to help your pet’s surgical site heal quickly.

 Keep your pet's bandages covered in plastic wrap or a bag if they must go outside.
 This will prevent dampness, grass, or dirt from getting between their bandage and their skin.
-Remove the covering when your pet returns inside since it may cause sweat around their incision - and that can lead to infection.
+Remove the covering when your pet returns inside since it may cause sweat around its incision - and that can lead to infection.

 Attend Your Cat or Dog's Follow-Up Appointments